Lower the operational burden

 This approach also takes away the flexibility to change cloud providers in the future while increasing the financial risks.
-With Otomi Container Platform, you don’t have to lock yourself into any cloud provider or risk rapidly increasing cloud service bills in order to get the fastest possible platform to deploy containerized applications.
+With Otomi, you don’t have to lock yourself into any cloud provider or risk rapidly increasing cloud service bills in order to get the fastest possible platform to deploy containerized applications.

 Role Based Access

 Free developers from worrying about the underlying platform setup while still enforcing standards and best practices so they can focus on delivering code.
-With Otomi Container Platform, developers can be fully self-serving.
+With Otomi, developers can be fully self-serving.
 They can spin up new namespaces, get access to all the tools they need, create secrets, deploy workloads, create jobs, configure public exposure, add service monitors, and much more.
-And all of these features are accessible through just one console.
+And all of these features are accessible through just one web UI.